-An interactiv online here: An interactive H5P element has been excluded from this version of the text.
-You can view it
+An interactive H5P element has been excluded from this version of the text.
+You can view it online here:

 Standard Argument Form

 To analyze an argument is to do an "active listening" step.
 The point is to make sure you understand what the argument actually is before turning to the evaluative question: is it a good argument?